Our Partners

 The McConnell Foundation

-The people at McConnell support us as we develop a better path to self-determination.
+The team at McConnell support us as we develop a better path to self-determination.

 The McConnell Foundation has generously provided the Centre for First Nations Governance with multi-year funding, enabling us to further develop our road map to First Nations self-government and allowing us to provide more intensive support to communities working on transitional governance.
 The McConnell Foundation is a private Canadian organization that develops and applies innovative approaches to social, cultural, economic and environmental challenges.
 They are committed to reconciliation between Indigenous and non-Indigenous peoples, and seek to unleash the resources and creativity of individuals and organizations from all sectors to solve social challenges.